If you’re reading this post, I’m going to assume you’re looking for great supportive running sports bras. You’ve come to the right place!

 Okay, now that we have all of that talk behind us, let’s talk about the best sports bras out there and some of my personal favorites.
 And just like running shoes, what works for me might not work for you so try a few!
 I’d also love to hear what bras you love and for what types of workouts.

 I’m going to break this post down into different types of support, since no woman is the same.
-My breast size changed drastically when I had Thomas and I’m now a EE.
-I was a B/C cup before, so we’re talking pretty big changes.
+My breast size changed drastically when I had Thomas and went to a EE!
+Now I am back to my usual C cup, so we’re talking pretty big changes.
 Most women’s breast size will fluctuate in their lifetime, especially on or around their cycle.
 Keep this in mind when you’re bra shopping, and it might be nice to have one bra that’s a tad bigger for those times or at least buying a bra that is adjustable for a cup size.

 My Top Picks

-I tried this bra out for the first time a few months ago after hearing SO many people tell me I needed to try it.
+This is by FAR the most supportive running bra I have.
+If you have a large chest and have tried every bra (or even layering bras), you’ll want to buy this one.
+I tried this bra out for the first time while was breastfeeding after hearing SO many people tell me I needed to try it.
 It has a zip front closure, adjustable shoulder straps, and adjustable band that can be tightened a little extra right before your workout, and bounce-taming fabric.
 This bra is made from nylon and spandex.
 This video on their website is a helpful overview!

 My favorite running bra when I was running during pregnancy was this one from Amazon!
 While the Shefit might be good for some moms, since it’s so sturdy and has so much compression, I actually think this one is probably better for more sensitive chests.
 This is made with polyamide, spandex, and polyester and stretchier.
 I like that the velcro straps allowed me to adjust the bra as my chest size grew throughout my pregnancy.
 I bet you’ll love this so much that you keep running in it postpartum like I do. 🙂 It’s also great for a pre or post run breastfeeding session since the velcro straps release in the front.